 Who wrote the BhagwadaGita?
 By Meghnad Desai

-Bhagwad Gita is a sacred text for a large section of humanity and a mystery for the almost anyone who has either heard of it or read it.
-Scholars of the last couple of centuries have worked on it – trying to understand it, write commentaries on it, bring out its relevance to the current realities and to understand its historicity.
+Bhagwad Gita is a sacred text for a large section of humanity.
+And a mystery for almost anyone who has either heard of it or read it.
+Scholars of the last couple of centuries have worked on it – trying to understand it.
+Write commentaries on it.
+Bring out its relevance to the current realities and to understand its historicity.